A New Model of Intranuclear Neutron-Antineutron Transformations in ${}^{16}_{8}$O: Conclusions

 \section{Conclusions}

-A new set of simulations of intranuclear $\bar{n}$ annihilation within the \isotope[16][8]{O} nucleus has been completed with the addition of a modern statistical nuclear disintegration model capable of predicting the de-excitation photon spectra of nuclear remnants.
-This technique is portable to other nuclei of interest, and it is hoped that such additional realistic outputs from the model will permit more sensitive searches for $n\rightarrow\bar{n}$ transformations at current and future experiments such as Super- and Hyper-Kamiokande, NNBAR at the European Spallation Source, and the Deep Underground Neutrino Experiment.
-Further, a new radial $\bar{n}$ annihilation probability distribution has been calculated for the \isotope[16][8]{O} nucleus, predicting an associated intranuclear suppression factor of $T_{R}=0.65\times 10^{23}s^{-1}$, in line with past estimates.
+A new set of simulations of intranuclear $\bar{n}$ annihilation within the \isotope[16][8]{O} nucleus have been completed with the addition of a modern statistical nuclear disintegration model capable of predicting the de-excitation photon spectra of nuclear remnants.
+While the addition of these de-excitation photons and nuclear remnants to the model make it more physically complete and in principle create still more handles to discriminate signal from background, this will likely prove difficult within water Cherenkov detectors given their high hadronic thresholds and expected $\pi^0\rightarrow\gamma\gamma$ decays dominating the detector.
+The nuclear disintegration technique is portable to other nuclei of interest, and it is hoped that such additional realistic outputs from the model will permit more sensitive searches for $n\rightarrow\bar{n}$ transformations at current and future experiments such as Super- and Hyper-Kamiokande, NNBAR at the European Spallation Source, and the Deep Underground Neutrino Experiment.
+Further, a modern quantum mechanical radial $\bar{n}$ annihilation probability distribution has been calculated for the \isotope[16][8]{O} nucleus, predicting an associated intranuclear suppression factor of $T_{R}=0.65\times 10^{23}\,\mathrm{s}^{-1}$, in line with past estimates.
 This annihilation probability distribution has been integrated into the intranuclear annihilation simulation framework, allowing for prediction of novel final states of annihilation-generated pions.
-Critical among these findings is the correlation of initial annihilation position in the nucleus and final states pions' observable total momentum and invariant mass.
-It is likely that the peripheral character of the annihilation will increase potential sensitivities.
-It is hoped that this particular simulation will be useful in $n\rightarrow\bar{n}$ transformation searches at water-Cherenkov detectors such as Super-Kamiokande and Hyper-Kamiokande going forward.
+Critical among the findings of this work is the important interplay of the initial annihilation position within the nucleus depending on the strength of the antinucleon potential, and from this the final states pions' observable total momentum and invariant mass.
+It is likely that the peripheral character of the annihilation will increase potential sensitivities to dinucleon decay signals, as fewer final state interactions occur when these correlations are properly accounted for.
 Samples of 500,000 events or more are available upon request to the authors.